szabgab/slides/crystal/intro.md

 * If it is above 18, tell them they can legally drink alcohol.
 * If is is above 21, tell them they can also legally drink in the USA.

-* Extra: ask the user for thir age and the name of their country and tell them if they can legally drink alcohol.
+* Extra: ask the user for their age and the name of their country and tell them if they can legally drink alcohol.
 * See the [Legal drinking age](https://en.wikipedia.org/wiki/Legal_drinking_age) list.
 * Don't worry if this seems to be too difficult to solve in a nice way.
 We'll learn more tools to improve.